-Whole Health
+Exercises, Whole Health

-Burn more calories without spending more time at the gym
+Burn more calories in less time

 Interval training is a vigorous, accelerated workout.
 It works by alternating short bursts (~ 30 seconds) of intense activity with longer intervals (~ 1 to 2 minutes) of less intense activity and recovery.